Pennsylvania Licensure Requirements

 A licensed individual who sells or offers or attempts to sell property at auction.
 An auction is a method for the sale or lease of property, or any interest in property, by means of a verbal exchange, regular mail, telecommunications, the Internet, an electronic transmission or a physical gesture between an auctioneer, apprentice auctioneer or auction company and one or more potential purchasers or lessees through the solicitation of offers, in the form of bids, in an effort to advance the amount of the bids to obtain the highest or most favorable offer.

-No Degree Requirement - The prescribed course of study in auctioneering shall consist of 20 credit hours of instruction and the course shall be taken at schools approved by the Board.
+No Degree Requirement - The prescribed course of study in auctioneering shall consist of 20 credit hours of instruction, including 2 credit hours of practicum or cooperative practical experience, and the course shall be taken at schools approved by the Board.
 A credit hour of instruction is defined as 15 standard hours of instruction, each of which is composed of 50 minutes.

 1 Examination - The Board will have a professional testing organization conduct the auctioneer licensure examination multiple times each year.
 Applications to take an examination are submitted electronically through the Pennsylvania Licensing System (PALS).

 2 Years of Experience & 30 auctions - An applicant must be in the employ of a sponsor for at least 2 years and has participated for compensation in at least 30 auctions.
 The applicant shall submit information for each of these auctions specifying the type of auction, the name of the consignor, the location and the date of the auction.

 Licensure by Reciprocity & Licensure by Act 41: